Future Public-Safety and Wireless Communications

 Department of Justice (DOJ) includes U.S. Attorney Offices

-Federal Emergency Mangement Agency (FEMA)includes Urban Search Teams
+Federal Emergency Mangement Agency (FEMA)includes Urban Search

 White House Communications Agency (WHCA)